| On the HighwayThis free verse poem is very factual in its tone in the opening

 of the aboriginal people themselves and their response to “civilisation”

+and authority.
 In the next verse the specific event upon which this poem focuses

 is described in more detail, with use being made of the senses